kaBeech/tensort/README.md

 ## Implementation Overview

-NOTE!
-This description is somewhat out of date.
-Please see the code for details.
-The code for `Bytesort.hs` and its dependencies\ is fairly well documented and is *almost* completely valid Haskell.
-The `robustsort.ts` file is valid TypeScript, but really it's pseudocode to guide me in writing the Haskell version.
-It's not as well documented as the Haskell code, but is likely easy enough to follow once you understand bytesort

-Unfortunately I also have to get paid and can't spend *all* my time writing Haskell, but I intend to have everything functioning soon =)

-...

 Please note that we will discuss a few algorithms that I've either made up or am just not familiar with by other names.
 If any of these algorithms have previously been named, please let me know.
 Prior to this project I really